Buy Succeed

 NSAIDs and other medications used in performance horses can also disrupt digestive processes.

-Consequences of Poor Gut Health
+Consequences of Poor Digestive Tract Health

-Gut health impacts nearly every aspect of your horse’s health and well-being.
+Digestive tract health impacts nearly every aspect of your horse’s health and well-being.
 The digestive problems described above can cause significant discomfort for your horse, leading to behavioral issues, poor performance and a lower quality of life.

 Decreased Immune Function